RodionKovalov/FlyshipProject/README.md

   <img src="/Photos/FlyComponentSettings.png"/>
 </div>

-The required number of components of aircraft parts is added to the actor; the settings for each aircraft are individual.
+The required number of components of aircraft parts is added to the actor.
+The settings for each aircraft are individual.
 The location of aircraft parts is important.

 <div id="header" align="center">